-The 1.26 km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, 1,614 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The scheme involves removal of the surface course and localised areas of base and binder course.
+In total, 780 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+Approx. 1 tonne of asphaltic plug joint material will also be removed from site.